Religious Studies (with Foundation Year)

 Course structure

-Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 15-20 students, and tutorials which typically have no more than 10 students.
-You also have the opportunity to have a one-to-one meeting with your tutor each week.
+Teaching on this degree is structured into lectures, where all students are taught together, seminars, which are smaller groups, and tutorials, which typically have no more than 10 students in the first year.
+You also have the opportunity to have one-to-one meetings with your tutor on a regular basis.

-For the Religious Studies part of your Combined Honours degree, in your first year of study there are approximately 6 teaching hours each week, which reduces to approximately 5 teaching hours each week in your second and third years.
-On top of teaching hours, you are also expected to spend a number of hours studying independently each week, as well as studying in groups to prepare for any group assessments you may have.
+In your first year there are approximately 12 teaching hours each week, which reduces to approximately 10 teaching hours in your second and third years.
+On top of teaching hours, you are also expected to spend a number of hours studying independently each week, as well as group study to prepare for any group assessments you may have.

 Assessment and feedback